Professional pest control company branded truck parked outside a suburban home at dusk, amber porch light glowing, route tablet visible in cab

 The triage framing for pest control is unique in one respect: the routing system always positions the subscription plan as the primary call-to-action, even for emergency calls.
 After an emergency treatment is confirmed, the prospect immediately receives information about the prevention plan that would have reduced the likelihood of the emergency occurring - "Most clients who experienced a [pest type] infestation benefit from our monthly prevention plan, which reduces re-infestation risk by 85 percent.
 We can add this to your service automatically - here is how it works."

-Layer 3 - AI Follow-Up for Pest Control: One-Time to Subscription Conversion
+Layer 3: AI Follow-Up From One-Time Calls to Subscription Plans

 The most valuable follow-up sequence in pest control is the one-time treatment to subscription conversion sequence, which runs in the 14 days following any initial treatment job.